-Starting Your Own Business
+Starting Your Business

-- First, you will be required to decide on a name for your company.
+First, you will be required to decide on a name for your company.
 If you are planning to form a corporation or a limited liability company (LLC), you will need to file with your selected State, Articles of Incorporation or Articles of Organization, respectively, depending upon which entity you intend to form.
 There are advantages and disadvantages for each type of entity, depending on your specific type of business.
 Contact us for an in-office appointment to discuss this important matter.

-- Second, you will need to have a good business plan complete with revenue and expense projections in order to gauge your profit or loss.
+Second, you will need to have a good business plan complete with revenue and expenditure projections in order to gauge your profit or loss.
 This procedure is commonly referred to as a budget.
 Your business plan should also concentrate on maintaining sufficient cash flows during the start-up phase in order to meet your operating needs.

-- Seventh, keep complete records of your household expenses such as utilities, upkeep costs, property taxes, and other outlays.
+Seventh, keep complete records of your household expenses such as utilities, upkeep costs, property taxes, and other outlays.
 A pro-rata portion of these expenses may be deductible as home-office business expenses.
 The basis for the pro-rata portion is usually related to either office size or some other reasonable method for allocating costs between business and personal use.